Marslinje/2024.ED_WeaponSort/README.md

 Code written in C#

-Reads from a wiki.txt file and organizes its content into a tree structure, with pages as branches of a root node.
+Reads from a weapons.txt file and sorts the contents with either quicksort or mergesort based on the user's choice.
-After organizing the page hierarchy, it analyzes the pages accessed based on the log.txt file extracting the most accessed pages.
+It can be sorted alphabetically, in order of damage or rarity.